intelec.us root |

 anywhere around showing a marriage in 1875 between a White and a Sally

-with Mary and his step son James in Dalton; and what about Lucinda
+with Mary and his adopted son James in Dalton between 1770 and 1775.
+He

 Tax Records